dskline/PreactSimpleStarter/README.md

 My main technical goals with this web application are as follows:

 - Be static, to minimize costs.
 - Have a consistent design that works on all devices/screen sizes.
 - Work offline using service workers/caching.
-- Easy to develop and maintain (babel transpiling, live-reload, Sass)
+- Easy to develop and maintain. (babel transpiling, live-reload, Sass)
 - 95+% test coverage.
-- Aim for a 100/100 score on [Lighthouse](https://developers.google.com/web/tools/lighthouse/).
+- Aim for a 100 score on [Lighthouse](https://developers.google.com/web/tools/lighthouse/).

 # Quick-Start Guide